 Figure 4: 3-D Options within the Bevel sub-gallery

-- Either way, you will bring up the Format Shape Task Pane, with the Effects tab selected (highlighted in red within Figure 5).
+- Either way, you bring up the Format Shape Task Pane, with the Effects tab active (highlighted in red within Figure 5).
 Within the Format Shape Task Pane, access options within the 3-D Format section (highlighted in blue within Figure 5).

 Figure 5: 3-D Format options within Format Shape Task Pane